-Step 3: Increase the power by 5W, and take another 4 or 5 hits.
+Step 3: Gradually increase the power by 5W, and take another 4 or 5 hits.

-If this doesn’t work, or only works to a certain wattage, you may need to remove the coil and prime it some more as it probably hasn’t absorbed enough liquid.
-To remove it, turn the system off, remove the tank, and then remove the coil from there.
+If you can’t get a good taste when you vape at the standard wattage, you may need to prime your vape coil some more as it probably hasn’t absorbed enough e-liquid.
+To remove your coil, turn the system off, remove the vape tank, and then remove the coil.

-MTL stands for ‘mouth to lung’ and these coils operate higher than 1 ohm.
-They’re the most common for those trying to quit smoking.
+MTL stands for ‘mouth to lung,’ and these coils operate higher than 1 ohm.
+They’re the most common for those adult smokers trying to quit smoking.

-Step 1: You need to put the new coil in as normal, and make sure the tank has a good amount of liquid in, with the tank almost full.
+Step 1: Put the new coil in as usual, and make sure to fill your tank.
+Fill the tank until it’s almost full.

-Step 2: Because their design is usually different and they probably don’t have the exposed cotton, you just have to let the coil soak itself.
-It’ll be usable in around 10 minutes.
+Step 2: Because their design is usually different and they probably don’t have an exposed wick, you have to let the coil soak itself.
+The vaping coil will be ready in around 10 minutes.

-It’s definitely worth doing, not only because it helps you get the most out of your coil, but it also makes it quicker to use, as priming time is quicker than just leaving it to sort itself out.
-Obviously, this can’t be changed with MTL coils, but such coils don’t take too long either.
+Saturating is definitely worth doing, not only because it helps you get the most out of your coil but because it’s faster than just leaving it to sort itself out.